-What is a Title Examiner, Abstractor, or Searcher?
+What Do Title Examiner, Abstractor, or Searcher Do?

 - Determine whether land-related documents can be registered under the relevant legislation such as the Land Titles Act.

-When polled, Title Examiners, Abstractors, and Searchers say the following skills are most frequently used in their jobs:
+Title Examiners, Abstractors, and Searchers state the following job skills are important in their day-to-day work.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.